w3f/General-Grants-Program/grants/speculative/starlog.md

 ### Phase 2 Development phase (10 weeks):

-Summary: We will further develop and test the existing open source runtime and use Dweb.page as a UI, which handles the subscription-based system according to the use-behavior.
+Summary: We will further develop and test the existing open source runtime and use Dweb.page as a UI, which handles the subscription-based system according to the user behavior.
 The goal is to create a fast and scalable runtime so that users can request metadata and availability information almost instantly.
 To archive this, we also investigate potential additional off-chain solutions.

 Milestones:

 * Implementation: We will create and test multiple Substrate modules that implement the described metadata system.
 Starlog will probably consist of three modules:
   1. a metadata combination module, which contains and handles the IPFS hash, a metadata hash, a price, a license number, and a gateway,
-  1. an availability module, which stores and update the availability information of IPFS files, and
+  1. an availability module, which stores and updates the availability information of IPFS files, and
   1. a module containing the actual metadata.
-This module might either be integrated off-chain or focus on reducing the required on-chain storage size.
+This module is probably based on an off-chain solution.
 *	Interface: Dweb.page will be the interface for our runtime.
 Therefore, we need to write the necessary JavaScript code.
 We will try to structure the code in a way that it can easily be reused for other projects.
 *	Tutorials: We will write a tutorial that demonstrates how to integrate Substrate into an existing web project based on the @polkadot/api npm package.
 Furthermore, we will write a tutorial on how to write and test a Substrate runtime similar to our solution.
 The focus will be specifically on the aspects we encounter during the development process, which are missing in other tutorials.